-For smaller amphibians adjust the dose proportionately to body weight within a volume of $50-100\mu$ l.
-For instance for small 5g female dilute the 500IU/100ml dose into 900ml and administer 100μ l.
+For smaller amphibians adjust the dose proportionately to body weight within a volume of $50-100\mu$ I. For instance for small 5g female dilute the 500IU/100mI dose into 900mI and administer 100μ I.

-Injections should be intraperitoneal or through the dorsal lymph sac (see Reproduction technology > Handling and injecting frogs and toads).
-Once females receive the final ovulating dose spawned oocytes may be fertilised by induced males or females can spawn into Simplified Amphibian Ringers for in vitro fertilisation (see Reproduction technology > In vitro fertilisation).
+Injections should be intraperitoneal or through the dorsal lymph sac (see Handling and injecting amphibians).
+Once females receive the final ovulating dose spawned oocytes may be fertilised by induced males or females can spawn into Simplified Amphibian Ringers for in vitro fertilisation (In vitro fertilisation).
 If the oocytes are to directly fertilised induced males should be introduced to the females (see below).
 The pairs should be placed in an appropriate depth of water.
 Be careful to have a solid place for females to rest otherwise they can drown when amplexing.